rladies/meetupr/README.md

 (in your .Rprofile so for all sessions in the future, or just in the current session), or call the `meetup_auth()` function directly.

 -   Don’t want to cache the token to disk?
-Use the “meetupr.httr\_oauth\_cache” option or the `cache` argument, to be set to `FALSE`.
+Use the `cache` argument, to be set to `FALSE`.
-  - Don’t want to set a variable in .Renviron with the path to the token?
-Use the “meetupr.set\_renv” option or the `set_renv` argument, to be set to `FALSE`.
+-   Don’t want to use an app dir?
+Use the `use_appdir` argument, to be set to `FALSE`.
 If it is false, the token will be cached to `.httr-oauth` (unless `cache` is FALSE too, of course)
 -   Want to save the token to somewhere you choose?
 No way to use an option.
 Use the `token_path` argument of `meetup_auth()`.
 -   Want to use a token that was created elsewhere?
 Save it to disk, keep it secret, and refer to it via the `token` argument of `meetup_auth()` that can be either a token or the path to a token.